xarray-contrib/xarray.dev/src/posts/xarray-tutorial/index.md

   - name: Don Setiawan
     github: lsetiawan

-summary: 'The [Xarray tutorial](https://tutorial.xarray.dev) material has received a major upgrade!'
+summary: 'The <a href="https://tutorial.xarray.dev">Xarray tutorial</a> has received a major upgrade!'
 ---

-## TLDR

-We advertise significant improvements to the [Xarray tutorial](https://tutorial.xarray.org) material.

-## Context
+## TL;DR

 Over the past two years, we have worked to substantially revamp the [Xarray tutorial](https://tutorial.xarray.org).
 See the before/after image:

 ![Tutorial outline before/after](/posts/tutorial/tutorial-before-after.png)

 The difference is stark!

+## Approach

 We worked to present concepts and reworked the material to bite-sized chunks that can be remixed as needed.
 Rather than organize material by event, we now organize by topic and then build a learning path for each event.
+This way future learners can benefit from a guided tour through the material.
 For example see the [Fundamental](https://tutorial.xarray.dev/overview/fundamental-path/README.html) and [Intermediate](https://tutorial.xarray.dev/overview/intermediate-path/README.html) learning paths that were presented at SciPy 2022 and SciPy 2023 respectively.
-Our hope is that this material will serve as a great starting point for anyone looking to deliver a Xarray tutorial.
+Our hope is that this material will serve as a great starting point for anyone anywhere looking to deliver a Xarray tutorial.

 ## New and improved material